 On 23rd August, we were invited to Kick It Out Live to celebrate Kick It Out's 25th anniversary & their work towards equality and inclusion in Football.
 It was great to see WBA so heavily represented.
 Pioneers of diversity and inclusion in Football.
 A club that has broken down barriers on and off the pitch and continues to do so.

 Thanks to a generous benefactor, Proud Baggies will be sponsoring first team regular Oli Burke for the forthcoming season.
-You'll see our logo and details against his name in every home programme as well as on the big screen at games, supporting our aim of increased LGBT+ visibility at the club.
+You'll see our logo and details against his name in every home programme as well as on the big screen at games, supporting our aim of increased LGBTQ+ visibility at the club.

 Last night (16th August) saw the launch of Birmingham LGBT's Ageing with Pride campaign.
 Run in conjunction with Ageing Better Birmingham, the campaign aims to promote the lives and lived experiences of older LGBT people from across the city.
 More soon on how we aim to support this initiative.

 We're delighted to announce the East Stand will be home to our new Proud Baggies flag next season.
-Having a permanent presence at The Hawthorns will help us to further promote LGBT+ visibility & inclusion at WBA, a club welcoming of all.
+Having a permanent presence at The Hawthorns will help us to further promote LGBTQ+ visibility & inclusion at WBA, a club welcoming of all.

-On 5th July, our founder Piero joined fellow panelists Ryan Atkin, Claire Harvey and Jay Lemonius at Dentsu Aegis for a discussion on the importance of LGBT+ inclusion in sport.
+On 5th July, our founder Piero joined fellow panelists Ryan Atkin, Claire Harvey and Jay Lemonius at Dentsu Aegis for a discussion on the importance of LGBTQ+ inclusion in sport.
 You can see highlights via our YouTube channel.

 We've been extremely busy since our launch back in September 2017!
 Download our 2017/18 Season Report below and find out more.

-Proud Baggies were the only group to have club support alongside them when they joined forces with representatives from over 40 LGBT+ fan groups from all divisions at the weekend at Pride in Football's annual #CallItOut symposium.
+Proud Baggies were the only group to have club support alongside them when they joined forces with representatives from over 40 LGBTQ+ fan groups from all divisions at the weekend at Pride in Football's annual #CallItOut symposium.

-A free programme of speakers, workshops, culture and leisure strands for LGBT+ football fans, club & league staff, campaigners and other stakeholders, CALLITOUT 2018 will be held at the City Ground Nottingham on Saturday 9th June.
+A free programme of speakers, workshops, culture and leisure strands for LGBTQ+ football fans, club & league staff, campaigners and other stakeholders, CALLITOUT 2018 will be held at the City Ground Nottingham on Saturday 9th June.

 Join us in the Fan Zone from noon until kick off on Saturday as we celebrate the life-changing impact of the charitable arm of our Club.
 You can find us in front of our flag in the marquee.